rockstor/rockstor-doc/howtos/oem-guide.rst

 Given all of the above, and our end-user accessible installer, we recommend that Rockstor bundling takes the form of supplying/bundling an installation medium: i.e. a USB key pre-loaded with our installer, with BIOS settings adjusted accordingly.
-Empowering the end-user with bare-metal re-install capability; assisted or otherwise.
+This will empower the designated end-user with bare-metal re-install capability, assisted or otherwise.